hannah-nolte/Authorship-Gender-Project/docs/index.md

 ### Unique Country Codes vs Discipline

-Third, we compared the % of unique nationalities present in the authors of the papers and observed that overall, on average, all disciplines had approximately 75% unique country codes.Therefore, the authors of a majority of articles were comprised of diversity in terms of their country of origin.
+Third, we compared the percent of unique nationalities present in the authors of the papers and observed that overall, on average, all disciplines had approximately 75% unique country codes.
+Therefore, the authors of a majority of articles were comprised of diversity in terms of their country of origin.

 ![](https://raw.githubusercontent.com/hannah-nolte/Authorship-Gender-Project/main/Figure%203.png)

 ### Average Predicted Age vs Discipline

-Next, we observe that the average estimated age across articles was 48.813 (SD = 6.345) years.
+Next, we observed that the average estimated age across articles was 48.813 (SD = 6.345) years.
 Similarly, the average estimated age for each discipline is observed to be approximately 50 years of age and the average estimated age for a paper is unlikely to be below 30 years or above 65 years.

 ![](https://raw.githubusercontent.com/hannah-nolte/Authorship-Gender-Project/main/Figure%204.png)